pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform-Sam-Coupé.md

 # Emulator notes

-Use the [SimCoupé](http://sourceforge.net/projects/simcoupe/) emulator, press F3 and you can now import any binary in the file system to any given address of the SAM Coupé.
-When returning to BASIC you can **CALL** [address] as usual.
+Use the [SimCoupé](http://www.simcoupe.org/) emulator or the [latest development builds](https://github.com/simonowen/simcoupe), press F4 and you can import any binary in the file system to any given BASIC address of the SAM Coupé.
+For example, use 32768 as the import address and when returning to BASIC you can just CALL 32768 to run the code.

-The SAM Coupe port has also been tested on the [SAMEMU](http://www.inf.upol.cz/~keprta/sam/samemu/welcome.html) emulator.
+The SAM Coupé port has also been tested on the [SAMEMU](http://www.inf.upol.cz/~keprta/sam/samemu/welcome.html) emulator.
 This emulator can load a file in ram (at address 32768) by pressing F1:

 * compile the program (zcc +sam hello.c  --or--  zcc +sam -clib=ansi hello.c  )